dbralios/DrillSat-Circuit/README.md

 # DrillSat-Circuit
 The circuit consists of three boards.
 PCB1 connects an Arduino Pro Mini, an SD socket and a UV sensor (ML8511).
-PCB2 connects an XBee, the Solar Charge and a BMP circuit.
-The Solar Charger is a modified and shrunk version of the Adafruit version.
+PCB2 connects an XBee, the Solar Charger and a BMP sensor.
+The Solar Charger is a modified and shrunk version of the Adafruit board.